Chart Color Schemes

 Health performance in Ararat is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Ararat faces significant health challenges, with various conditions affecting both younger and older residents.
-The rate of private health cover in Ararat is approximately 47%, covering around 4,044 people, which is lower than the national average of 55.3%.
+Private health cover is low, at approximately 47% (around 4,044 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (11.1%) and mental health issues (10.9%).
-Conversely, 58.6% of residents report being free from medical ailments, compared to 61.2% in the rest of Victoria.
-Ararat has a lower proportion of seniors aged 65 and over at 24.1% (2,063 people) than Rest of Vic., which stands at 25.2%.
-Despite this, health outcomes among seniors present challenges but perform better than the general population in health metrics.
+Conversely, 58.6% of residents report having no medical ailments, compared to 61.2% in the rest of Victoria.
+The area has a lower percentage of seniors aged 65 and over at 24.1% (2,063 people), compared to 25.2% in the rest of Victoria.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health